 - Lightly toasted with a pat of butter.

-Be sure to wrap any unused gluten-free bread in plastic wrap and store it on your countertop.
+Be sure to wrap any unused bread in plastic wrap and store it on your countertop.

 Simply heat a leftover slice of the bread in your toaster (or microwave for a few seconds) to help it become soft and doughy again.
 This bread will last for several days wrapped and, again, will taste best when slightly warmed.

-This gluten-free bread will freeze well too.
-Slice it as desired before freezing, and remove desired amount when ready.
+This bread will freeze well too.
+Slice it as desired before freezing, and remove desired slices when ready.
 Defrost the slices of bread in your fridge overnight and don’t forget to lightly toast or heat it in your microwave or stovetop before eating.

 Gluten-Free Bread Made with 1:1 GF Flour